This website has been blocked for you! Virus

-How does "This website has been blocked for you!" virus infiltrate ones computer?
+How does the "This website has been blocked for you!" virus infiltrate your computer?

-Most commonly Internet users downloads this Trojan on their computers when being tricked by fake downloads, for example:
+Commonly, Internet users download this Trojan on their computers when being tricked by fake downloads.
+Some examples are as follows:

 "This website has been blocked for you!" virus removal:

-Internet browsers redirect to 184.108.40.206 (a malicious website which tries to force computer users into filling online surveys) are caused by a Trojan which modifies one's operating system's Hosts file.
-To remove this Trojan download a recommended anti-spyware software and run a full system scan.
+Internet browser redirects to 22.214.171.124 (a malicious website, which tries to force computer users into completing online surveys) are caused by a Trojan, which modifies the operating system Hosts file.
+To remove this Trojan, download recommended malware removal software and run a full system scan.

-After eliminating this Trojan you should check your operating system's Hosts file.
-Information stored in this file is responsible for resolving canonical names of websites - if the information in this file is changed by malicious program you could encounter redirect problems while surfing the Internet.
+After eliminating this Trojan, check your operating system Hosts file.
+Information stored in this file is responsible for resolving canonical names of websites - if the information in this file is changed by a malicious program, you could encounter redirect problems whilst surfing the Internet.

 The Hosts file is used to resolve canonical names of websites to IP addresses.
 When it is changed, the user may be redirected to malicious sites, despite seeing legitimate URLs in address bar.
 It is difficult to determine sites are genuine when the Hosts file is modified.
 To fix this, please download the Microsoft Fix It tool, that restores your Hosts file to the Windows default.
 Run this tool when downloaded and follow the on-screen instructions.
 Download link below: